 Mobile companies and other firms display brand new products on e-commerce websites to gain more user traction.
 When you go to shop these products, you would need to choose from several payment modes such as credit card, debit card, internet banking and even EMIs.
-You can thus choose the EMI option of credit card to pay over a select tenure of 3, 6, 9,12, 15,18 or 24 months.
+You can thus choose the EMI option to pay over a select tenure of 3, 6, 9,12, 15,18 or 24 months.
 The interest rate on EMI transactions comes anywhere between 14%-18% per annum, much unlike 30%-40% on revolving dues.

-These cards are offered to spouse, father, mother, son and daughter of the primary cardholders.
+These are offered to spouse, father, mother, son and daughter of the primary cardholders.

 Yes,credit cards offer protection through the following.

 Immediately dial the 24x7 customer care executive of the concerned lender if and when such an incident takes place.
 Get the credit card blocked immediately to prevent an unauthorized use of the same.
 You can check the customer care number on the card issuance letter and even on the website of the lender.